 MEMC Electronic Materials Inc. (WFR:US), the second-largest U.S. polysilicon maker, reported its fourth consecutive quarterly loss on Aug.
 8 due to lower prices.
 Trina Solar Ltd. (TSL:US), the third biggest solar module maker, reported a second-quarter net loss of $92.1 million as industry overcapacity and demand constraints contributed to falling prices.

 Wafer prices have dropped 44 percent this year while the average spot price of polysilicon, the raw material for most solar panels, is down 23 percent, Bloomberg New Energy Finance data shows.

 “We expect the core business of the company to remain at a loss given the persistent pricing pressure” because of the supply glut, ICBC International Securities Ltd. said in a Aug.
 13 note to clients.

 The price decline has prompted 80 percent of Chinese polysilicon factories to suspend production, Liu Hanyuan, board chairman of Tongwei Co., said this week in Beijing.

 GCL-Poly, along with LDK Solar Co.
-(LDK), Daqo New Energy Corp.
-(DQ) and China Silicon Corp., have asked the government to start a probe to determine whether exporters from the U.S. and South Korea sold solar-grade polysilicon below costs.
+(LDK:US), Daqo New Energy Corp.
+(DQ:US) and China Silicon Corp., have asked the government to start a probe to determine whether exporters from the U.S. and South Korea sold solar-grade polysilicon below costs.

 The company is increasing development of its solar-power business.
 GCL-Poly said on Aug.
 2 that it agreed to partner with China Merchants New Energy Group to develop at least 973 megawatts of solar power plants in China in the next three years.